 Political: Many small extreme left or right wing political movements, which demand money, time, and absolute devotion of its members, are cults.

 Corporate and Commercial: Several multi-level marketing companies are cults.
-They may hold seminars where members get hyped up emotionally to go out and make sales, blaming them for some particular fault if they fail.
+They may hold seminars where members get hyped up emotionally to go out and make sales.
 In reality, very few people are successful in these ventures, since anyone can go to the nearest store and buy laundry detergent, vitamins, and makeup.

 Scientific: These cults either use unethical means in their research and experiments, or steal the work of others and claim them as their own.
 The results, rather than presenting the truth, are skewed to suit their interests.
 An example is the recently popular low carbohydrate diet fad.